 Every traveller will tell you, the real beauty of a country lies within its people.
 The experiences that you live in a strange land, whether good or bad, will only be accentuated by the people that you meet.

-Unfortunately this concept will remain unexplored if you stay in a resort, where the only “local” you may get to meet is the one working behind the bar.
+If you stay in a resort, this concept will remain unexplored.
+The only “locals” you may get to meet are the ones working behind the bar or the hotel reception desk.
 They may look and sound genuinely friendly, but chances are they’re only after a higher tip.